History of the American Gothic House

 The great windows Wood saw at the American Gothic House were believed to be for a decorative purpose.
 However, upon further investigation and probably not known to Wood, the window is hinged and was used to move furnishings either into or out of the upper floor, as the inner stairway with its tight corner, is not suitable for moving large pieces of furniture such as a bed or dresser.

 It is unknown why the Dibble family chose to include Gothic windows in the gables of their home.
-It is believed that the windows were purchased through the Sears and Roebuck catalog, but why they chose a window that is more associated with church architecture no one knows for sure.
+It is a common belief that the windows were purchased through the Sears and Roebuck catalog, but according to the Sears timeline, it seems more likely there was a railroad car full of this type of window that became available.
+Why they chose a window that is more associated with church architecture no one knows for sure.
 One thought is among the struggles of life and work, this was one way that the Dibbles were able to add a little beauty to their everyday lives.

 Nan Wood Graham, the model for the woman in American Gothic and Wood’s sister, poses with Carl E. Smith, the owner of the house at the time, in front of the Dibble House, now known as the American Gothic House.